AlaskaAirlines/auro-popover/demo/demo.md

 Auro popover allows two ways to layout the HTML.
 Please see the following examples.

-## Using slots, internal to component
+## Using slots, internal to the popover element

-In these examples the structure of the HTML uses the slot element to pull the trigger HTML into the scope of the outer shadow DOM element.
+The following examples illustrates using the `trigger` slot within the scope of the `auro-popover` element.

 <div class="exampleWrapper">
   <auro-popover for="button1">